 Tips on How to use Contextual Thinking to Gain a Native-Speaker Level

 Tips on How to use Contextual Thinking to Gain a Native-Speaker Level Learning a second language is definitely not a cup of tea to the learner neither is it a straightforward job for those teaching it.
 Both teachers and those learning a second language find it hard especially when getting started.
 However, this is not to imply that it is not possible to learn it.
 First, the work becomes a lot easier when the person teaching the language understand the connections between the learner’s first language and the second language.
-This definitely becomes a motivating factor to students.
-For instance, those learning English as a second language have largely used professional essay writing service companies to get assistance on this matter.
-This is usually a good starting point and with continued exercise and practice, a learner can sharpen their skills on the new language. (more…)
+This definitely becomes a motivating factor for students.
+For instance, those learning English as a second language has largely used professional essay writing service companies to get assistance on this matter.
+This is usually a good starting point and with continued exercise and practice, a learner can sharpen their skills in the new language. (more…)

 The Most Frequent Speech Errors to Avoid